-My college professors don’t care what software students use, but my professors have spoken positively about OneNote and how much it can help students.
+My college professors don’t care what software students use to take notes.
+However, my professors have spoken positively about OneNote and how much it can help students.
 One of my professors was especially fascinated with the Microsoft Office Lens integration and how I could scan in images of the whiteboard with complex diagrams.

 I love using OneNote and it has helped me with keeping large amounts of files organized for my classes, as well as making documents accessible.
 It’s my favorite app for notetaking, and I highly recommend it for students with print disabilities and visual impairment.